- Who is eligible for OCI?

 Overseas Citizenship of India (OCI) is given to Persons of Indian Origin (PIO) who immigrated from India and subsequently acquired citizenship of a foreign country.
 This does not apply to everyone besides citizens of Bangladesh and Pakistan.
 This is applicable only to people whose home country allows dual citizenship in some form or the other under local laws.

-Applicants now may only apply for an OCI card, since the PIO card scheme is no longer in existence.
-December 31, 2017 is the deadline for merging existing PIO cards to receive new OCI cards.
+Applicants should only apply for an OCI card, since the PIO card scheme is no longer in existence.
+December 31, 2017 was the deadline for merging existing PIO cards to receive new OCI cards.
 After this date, it will be done for a fee.
-In certain cases, should you travel on an old PIO card, it could also potentially result in denial of entry into India’s ports of entry.
-This will be evaluated on a case to case basis.
+Traveling with a PIO card after September 30, 2018 will be considered invalid.

 Eligibility for OCI